lanl/PyBNF/docs/cluster.rst

 In the automatic PyBNF setup, the command ``dask-ssh`` is run on one of the available nodes (which becomes the scheduler node), with all available nodes as arguments (which become the worker nodes). ``dask-ssh`` is run with ``--nthreads 1`` and ``--nprocs`` equal to the number of available cores per node.
 The default number of available processes per core is the value returned by ``multiprocessing.cpu_count()``; this default can be overridden by specifying the ``parallel_count`` key equal to the total number of processes over all nodes.
 This entire automatic setup with ``dask-ssh`` can be overridden as described below.
 If overriding the automatic setup, it is recommended to keep ``nthreads`` equal to 1 for SBML models because the SBML simulator is not thread safe.

+For manual configuration, you will need to run the series of commands described below.
+All of these commands must remain running during the entire PyBNF run.
+Utilites such as ``nohup`` or ``screen`` are helpful for keeping multiple commands running at once.

-To begin manual configuration, run the command ``dask-scheduler`` on the node you want to use as the scheduler.
+To begin, run the command ``dask-scheduler`` on the node you want to use as the scheduler.
 Pass the argument ``--scheduler-file`` to create a JSON-encoded text file containing connection information.
 For example:

     :command:`dask-schduler --scheduler-file cluster.json`